ElektraInitiative/libelektra/doc/tutorials/notifications.md

 }
 ```

-By following these three steps any application can react to changes to Elektra's
+By correct application of these three steps any application can react to changes
-configuration.
+to Elektra's configuration.
 The snippets above omit error handling for brevity.
 The complete code including
 error handling is available in the
 ["notification reload" example](https://www.libelektra.org/examples/notificationreload).